FILTER

 UC/CSU Subject Approval: E

-Prerequisite: French 2 or 2H or placement by written and oral examination
+Prerequisite: French 3 or 3H, or placement by examination

-Criteria for Enrollment: Minimum semester grade of C+ in French 2 or 2H or placement by written and oral examination
+Criteria for Enrollment: Minimum semester grade of C+ in French 3 and recommendation of third-year teacher

 Fulfillments: Meets one year of language graduation requirement